-Arcadia Homes for Sale
+Arcadia Real Estate for Sale

 Arcadia is very family oriented as there are large grassy yards, many homes with pools, sports courts are becoming standard, quiet streets, and the Arcadia Schools are among the best in the state.
 There are public, charter, and private schools available.

-Arcadia is perfect for the active person with majestic Camelback Mountain being right there for hiking or mountain biking.
+Arcadia is perfect for the active person, with majestic Camelback Mountain being right there for hiking or mountain biking.
 Piestewa Peak (formerly Squaw Peak) is just a short 10-minute drive away too.
 Papago Park is about a 10-minute drive from Arcadia.
 There is plenty of hiking, trail running, mountain biking, beautiful scenery, and amazing sunsets at any of these parks.
 The Arizona Canal Trail that makes up the southern border of Arcadia is perfect for jogging, biking, rollerblading, or just taking a stroll.
 The canal goes for miles throughout Central Phoenix and connects into the trails along the Scottsdale Greenbelt.

 For your groceries, there is AJs, Fresh-N-Easy, Fry’s, Safeway, and trendy La Grande Orange Grocery and Pizzeria (locals refer to it as LGO).
 Living in Arcadia puts you in the middle of two of the finest shopping areas in the Metro Phoenix Area as there is the Biltmore Fashion Park and the infamous Scottsdale shopping.